Hydepwns/spacecast/docs/INTEGRATION_TESTING.md

 ## Conclusion

-The integration testing suite provides comprehensive validation of the Hydepwns LiveView application, ensuring reliability, performance, and security across all components.
+The integration testing suite provides comprehensive validation of the Spacecast LiveView application, ensuring reliability, performance, and security across all components.
 Regular execution of these tests helps maintain application quality and catch issues early in the development cycle.

 For questions or issues with integration testing, refer to the test documentation or contact the development team.